mxdz/TheConnectedMCU_Labs/mxdz/lab2_basic_concurrency_and_interrupts/README.md

 # Lab #2 Basic concurrency and interrupts

-Added interupts for handling button press for lab 1 project
+Added interupts for handling buttons to [lab 1](../lab1-BasicIO/) project